turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-9-tests.md

 ## Cell Tests (CLL)

-- [ ] US9-CLL-1: It should display a cross where its colour has the isEliminated property set to true
+- [x] US9-CLL-1: It should display a cross where its colour has the isEliminated property set to true

+## Puzzle service tests (PZS)

+- [ ] US9-PZS-1: It should call axios get with the correct url
+- [ ] US9-PZS-2: It should throw err if get rejects with standard error object
+- [ ] US9-PZS-3: It should throw err?.response?.data where validation error received
+- [ ] US9-PZS-4: It should return response data where axios resolves

 ## Grid Tests (GRD)